 Next thing you know, that rat is getting close to your house, and your pet is chomping at the bit to grab hold of it.
-If your pet takes a chunk out of the rat, they could be affected by the poison and may end up needing emergency veterinary treatment or maybe die.
+So if your pet takes a chunk out of the rat, they could be affected by the poison and may need emergency veterinary treatment or maybe die.

 It is not just a danger to a human that we need to consider; this rodent will even harm your pet through secondary poisoning.

 4. Can cause electrical issues/house fire

-We have already discussed the fact that rats love chewing on tons of items.
+We have already discussed that rats love chewing on tons of items.
 I also mentioned that rats could chew on cables.
 That could be deadly.

 See where this is going?

 Potentially, a rat could chew through an electrical wiring which may start a fire in your home.

-Your property can be damaged by fire, potentially costing you more than just money.
+Fire can damage your property, potentially costing you more than just money.

 You can see how a pest control issue suddenly turns deadly, right?

 5. Infestation of fleas

 Fleas are invasive and spread like wildfire!

 Rats are well-known flea hosts.
-History credits rats with being the reason why the plague killed so many folks all that time ago.
+History credits rats with being why the plague killed so many folks all that time ago.

 How?
 Because the bubonic plague was spread via fleas that hitched a ride on the back of rats.

 Rats were able to help the fleas travel fast, aiding the spread of this disease killing many people.

 Not only will fleas help to spread disease, but they can also be a costly pest to get rid of in your home.
 This is especially true if you have pets.